rwb/cr430/README.md

 * Table 4 explains the variation in interpersonal violence across neighborhoods (p.
 922).
 * New study is [Kelling and Wilson (1982)](https://www.theatlantic.com/magazine/archive/1982/03/broken-windows/304465/).
 * Foot patrol and policing of minor disorder and incivilities.
-* Newark Foot Patrol Experiment.
+* Newark Foot Patrol Experiment (see slide in video for theoretical context).
-* Case study of a police officer named Kelly on foot patrol.